joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 * [How to get an access token](https://auth0.com/docs/tokens/access-tokens/get-access-tokens) - general information on requesting access tokens and links to more information.
 * [Auth0 Quickstarts](https://auth0.com/docs/quickstarts/) - many of these include a section on how to request access tokens during login.
 If not, check out the documentation for the SDK being used.

 If you want to see this running as a discreet system, however, I have a simple Node app that can play the part of the external app calling the WordPress API.

-Start by logging into the WordPress install using Auth0 to create a user account associated to an Auth0 user ID.

-Next, clone [this repo](https://github.com/joshcanhelp/node-util-app) and follow the installation instructions to get it working.
-Add the following values to the `.env` you created:
+Clone [this repo](https://github.com/joshcanhelp/node-util-app) locally and follow all the installation instructions to get it working.

-* `CLIENT_SECRET` - The Client Secret for this Node app
-* `API_AUDIENCE` - API identitifer for the WP API, created above
-* `API_SCOPES` - API permissions to request; for this example, set this to `publish_posts edit_posts offline_access`
-* `WP_BASE_URL` - Base URL to the WP install serving the API

-If you have everything set up properly, you should be able to go to the `/post-to-wp` route on the Node application and see a simple form.
+Once you have everything set up properly, go to the `/wp-api` route on the Node application and you should see a simple form.

 ![Create post form for the WP API](/_images/2020/12/wp-rest-api-authentication-create-post-form.png)